Grounding Language for Transfer in Deep Reinforcement Learning: Introduction

-In order to effectively utilize this type of information, we employ a model-based reinforcement learning approach.
-Typically, representations of the environment learned by these approaches are inherently domain specific.
+In order to effectively use this type of information, we employ a model-based reinforcement learning approach.
+Typically, representations of the environment learned by these approaches are inherently domain-specific.
 We address this issue by using natural language as an implicit intermediate channel for transfer.
 Specifically, our model learns to map text descriptions to transitions and rewards in an environment, a capability that speeds up learning in unseen domains.
 We induce a two-part representation for the input state that generalizes over domains, incorporating both domain-specific information and textual knowledge.
-This representation is utilized by an action-value function, parametrized as a single deep neural network with a differentiable value iteration module~\cite{tamar2016value}.
+This representation is utilized by an action-value function, parametrized as a single deep neural network with a differentiable value iteration module~\fullcite{tamar2016value}.
 The entire model is trained end-to-end using rewards from the environment.

-We evaluate our model on several game worlds from the GVGAI framework~\cite{perez2016general}.
-In our first evaluation scenario of transfer learning, an agent is trained on a set of source tasks and its learning performance is evaluated on a different set of target tasks.
-Across multiple evaluation metrics, our method consistently outperforms several baselines and an existing transfer approach called Actor Mimic~\cite{parisotto2016actor}.
-For instance, our model achieves up to 35\% higher average reward and up to 15\% higher jumpstart reward.
-We also evaluate on a multi-task setting where learning is simultaneously performed on multiple environments.
-In this case, we obtain gains of up to 30\% and 7\% on average and asymptotic reward, respectively.
+We evaluate our model on several game worlds from the GVGAI framework~\fullcite{perez2016general}.
+In our main evaluation scenario of transfer learning, an agent is trained on a set of source tasks and its learning performance is evaluated on a different set of target tasks.
+Across multiple evaluation metrics, our method consistently outperforms several baselines and an existing transfer approach for deep reinforcement learning called Actor Mimic~\cite{parisotto2016actor}.
+For instance, our model achieves up to 14\% higher average reward and up to 11.5\% higher initial reward - two key metrics used to evaluate transfer learning~\fullcite{taylor2009transfer}.
+We also demonstrate our model's improved performance on a multi-task setting where learning is simultaneously performed on multiple environments.

+The rest of this paper is organized as follows.
+Section~\ref{sec:related_work} summarizes related work on grounding and transfer for reinforcement learning; Section~\ref{sec:framework} provides an overview of the framework we use; Section~\ref{sec:model} describes our model architecture and its various components; Section~\ref{sec:experiments} details the experimental setup, and Section~\ref{sec:results} contains our empirical results and analysis.
+We conclude and discuss some future directions for research in Section~\ref{sec:conclusions}.
+Code for the experiments in this paper is available at \url{https://github.com/karthikncode/Grounded-RL-Transfer}.